Overview

 March 4-13, 2025 — 11-Day “In the Footsteps of Jesus” Tour of Israel with 3-Day OPTIONAL Tour of Jordan

 Tour Investment is $5,642 per person from Fort Myers, FL.
-Price includes all flights, land transportation, professional guides, departure taxes, port fees, hotels, dinner & breakfast each day during land tour, all tips and gratuities, free professional digital photos of the tour, all entry fees as outlined below.
+Price includes all flights, land transportation, professional guides, departure taxes, port fees, hotels, dinner & breakfast each day during land tour, ALL tips and gratuities, free professional digital photos of the tour, all entry fees as outlined below.

 ITINERARY: